What You Should Know

 Russula ochroleuca is a member of the genus Russula.
 A group that has become known as brittlegills.
 It is found in all kinds of woodland from mid-summer through to early winter.
 It is edible, but the taste is mediocre and sometimes rather peppery and so this abundant mushroom is not much prized for its culinary value.

 The cap is dull yellow and 5–12 cm (2–4.5 in) wide, initially convex, later flat, or slightly depressed.
 The cap margin becomes furrowed when mature, and it is two-thirds peeling.
-The gills are white to greyish white and are adnexed.
-The stipe is 3–7 cm (1–3 in) long, 1–2 cm (0.5–1 in) wide, cylindrical, white, or later greyish.
+The gills are white to grayish white and are adnexed.
+The stipe is 3–7 cm (1–3 in) long, 1–2 cm (0.5–1 in) wide, cylindrical, white, or later grayish.

 In the USA it is fairly common under conifers; birch, and aspen in the Northern States.

 Russula ochroleuca Mushroom Identification

 5 to 12 cm in diameter, the ochre-yellow cap is initially convex and then flat, developing a slight depression at maturity.

 As the fruitbodies age, the cap margin becomes striate and the cuticle easily peels back over the outer two-thirds of the diameter.
 Most specimens remain yellow, but a few develop a green tinge to the cap.

 Beneath the surface, the flesh of the Ochre Brittlegill is white and brittle.